prathimacode-hub/HashnodeBlogs-Backup/cknkcmm1r00u1mys16zg53zf9.md

 <h2>#⚡-2articles1week Challenge</h2>

-Hello, all.
+Hello, **All**.

 This blog article is written after an insightful session by @[Colby Fayock](@colbyfayock).
-Personal Brand make us to distinct from others and reflects our identity of what we are.
+Personal Brand helps us in being distinct from others and reflects our identity of what we are.
 And this article is written as a Task3 for **#HashnodeBootcamp.**

-In this article, I'll  share my thoughts and plans I have on building up my personal brand.
+In this article, I'll  share my thoughts and plans I have on building up my **personal brand**.

-So let's get started:
+**So let's get started:**

 <h2>Be Consistent</h2>